How to use small intestine in a sentence

 As digesting food passes through the small intestine, it mixes with chemicals from the liver, and nutrients are absorbed.‘Rectal Feeding’ Has Nothing to Do with Nutrition, Everything to Do with Torture | Russell Saunders | December 10, 2014 | THE DAILY BEAST

 The surgery removes the right side of the pancreas, the gallbladder, and parts of the stomach, bile duct, and small intestine.

-small intestine n.
+Scientific definitions for small intestine